Last Updated: 4/5/23 | April 5th, 2023

 This is a popular area for shopping and enjoying the city’s nightlife.
 It caters a lot to the tourist/expat crowd, and I couldn’t walk five feet without seeing a BBQ place or Irish pub.
 It’s modern, trendy, and filled with bars and posh restaurants.
 The houses in the area are colorful, and there are a few open-air markets worth browsing as well.
 In short, it’s a nice place to explore during the day and fun for a night out once the sun goes down.

-10. Tour the García Moreno Prison Musem
+10. Tour the García Moreno Prison Museum

 This abandoned prison was shut down in 2014, after over 150 years in operation.
 Today, it’s an eye-opening museum that highlights the challenging conditions of prison life in Quito over the past century.
 The guides are former guards who will tell you all kinds of frightening stories while walking you around the grounds.
 Many of the cells are still full of prisoners’ items and belongings.
 It’s really interesting but also a little unsettling too.
 It definitely provides some nuance to the city’s history.

 Vicente Rocafuerte.
 The museum keeps odd hours and has minimal contact information.
 Ask your hotel/hostel staff for details.
+Admission is free.

 11. Take a Day Trip to Laguna Quilotoa

 This stunning crater lake is three hours from the city.
 Made from a former volcano that collapsed from an eruption, the resulting crater filled with water and is an absolutely beautiful sight.
 You can hike, swing off the edge of the crater lip, and even rent kayaks and paddle around the water (rentals cost around $3 USD).
 Day tours make for a long day (most last 12 hours), so consider staying in the region overnight if you can.
 Expect to pay around $50 USD for a day trip.
 Most also include a brief stop at Cotopaxi as well.